Corporate - DeductionsLast reviewed - 12 March 2023

 - A portion of the depreciation write-offs made on a passenger car (i.e. the portion calculated on the excess of the car value over EUR 30,000, or EUR 50,000 in case of a passenger car that is an electric vehicle).

-Depreciation write-offs are treated as a tax-deductible cost.
+Depreciation write-offs are treated as tax-deductible costs.
 Generally, depreciation allowances are calculated based on the straight-line method and the maximum annual rates provided in the CIT law.
-If this is the case, a taxpayer deducts equal annual write-offs, calculated by multiplying the maximum rate of depreciation by the asset’s initial value until the total value of write-offs equals the initial value (typically, the initial value equals the purchase price).
+If this is the case, a taxpayer deducts equal annual write-offs, calculated by multiplying the maximum rate of depreciation by the asset’s initial value until the total value of write-offs equals the initial value (typically, the initial value equals the purchase price/manufacturing cost).

 For certain categories of machinery and vehicles (but not passenger cars), the reducing-balance depreciation method may be applied.
 Under this method, the tax depreciation may be accelerated during the initial period of the asset’s use by multiplying the statutory maximum rate by two.
 The rate is then applied to the net value of fixed assets (i.e. initial value reduced by earlier annual write-offs).
 The reducing-balance method is applied until the annual depreciation write-off equals the hypothetical write-off that would be made under the straight-line method.
 From this point, the depreciation allowance is taken based on the straight-line method for its remaining useful life.